 \section{Abstract}

-We solve the momentum and Hamiltonian constraints for two interacting black holes with anti-parallel spins and momenta using perturbation theory; and compute the location and the shape of the apparent horizon which generically depends on all the parameters, angles and the separation between the black holes.
-Extrapolation of our formulas to black holes at relatively large separations yields the qualitative behavior of merging apparent horizons including a possible change of horizon topology from torus to a sphere during the merger.
+We study the momentum and Hamiltonian constraints of vacuum Einstein equations, within the Bowen-York formalism, for two interacting black holes in close separation, with anti-parallel spins and anti-parallel linear momenta.
+We give an analytical solution using perturbation theory.
+We also compute the location and the shape of the apparent horizon which generically depend on all the parameters, angles and the separation between the black holes.
+Our solution only works for distances far away from the black holes.
+To gain more insight close to the black holes, one has to go to the higher orders in perturbation theory, which is a rather cumbersome process.
+But the solution presented here can be of some use for numerical computations as the latter should match our result for the described problem.